abdshomad/saur-sepuh/docs/features.md

 #### CG-106: Troop Training System
 -   **Description:** Players can train different types of troops from their military buildings (e.g., `Barak Prajurit`, `Lapangan Panah`).
 The training process costs resources and takes real time, managed by a dedicated training queue per building.
 A modal interface allows players to select the quantity of troops to train.

+#### CG-107: Warehouse Capacity Logic
+-   **Description:** The game enforces a resource storage limit based on the level of the `Gudang` (Warehouse) buildings.
+The main game loop dynamically calculates the total `warehouseCapacity`, and resource generation is capped at this limit.
+The UI in the header clearly displays the current resource amount versus the capacity.

 ---